-Madrid is an excellent walking city.
+There are no hikes in Madrid, but it is an excellent walking city.
 There are many great parks and green space to enjoy.
 However, some of the famous parks and walkways can feel damn crowded.

 Madrid Río, the city’s very ambitious urban planning initiative, has solved the space conundrum by laying nearly 20 miles of green space and bike-friendly paths along the Manzanares River.
 You could easily spend an entire afternoon strolling along the banks of the river.

 Below I have written some essential travel tips for Madrid, such as how to travel around Madrid, more budget tips, the best bars and restaurants in Madrid, and information on the nightlife and other activities!